Glossary of Financial Terms

 Revenue

-Revolving funds
+Revolving Funds

-Revolving funds refer to a pool of capital replenished by the cost-savings from energy efficiency and renewable energy projects or by the interests paid by the sustainability measures financed by the fund.
+Revolving Funds refer to a pool of capital replenished by the cost-savings from energy efficiency and renewable energy projects or by the interests paid by the sustainability measures financed by the fund.
 These cost-savings or interest revenues continuously finance new investments in similar projects, resulting in a sustainable funding cycle.

 Risk profile